 Technical Consultant / Volunteer

-I have started my technical carrier, proximity 25 yrs ago.
-I have worked in the non-profit sector for proximity 7 yrs.
+I have started my technical carrier, approximately 25 yrs ago.
+I have worked in the non-profit sector for approximately 7 yrs.
 I have several certifications from computer repair to web design and graphic arts.